-A Subcontractor Schedule of Values (SSOV) provides downstream contractors with a way to provide a detailed breakdown of specific work items on a subcontract or purchase order to an upstream contractor.
+Subcontractor Schedule of ValuesA Subcontractor Schedule of Values (SSOV or Subcontractor SOV) provides downstream contractors with a way to provide a detailed breakdown of specific work items on a subcontract or purchase order to an upstream contractor.

-In Procore, a submittal manager is the person responsible for overseeing a submittal throughout its lifecycle.
+In Procore, a submittal manager is a person responsible for overseeing a submittal throughout its lifecycle.
 If you create a submittal and have 'Standard' or 'Admin' level permission to the Submittals tool, your name appears as the 'Submittal Manager' by default.
 However, users with 'Admin' level permission to the Submittals tool have the ability to assign the submittal manager role to any Procore user who has been granted 'Standard' or 'Admin' level permission to the Submittals tool (Note: Users with 'Standard' permission do not have permission to change the submittal manager).
-The 'Submittal Manager' field lets you change ownership of a submittal, when the person who created a submittal (or that submittal's current manager) is no longer a member of the project team.
+The 'Submittal Manager' field lets you change ownership of a submittal when the person who created a submittal (or that submittal's current manager) is no longer a member of the project team.

 A submittal package is a container that stores one or more submittals.
-Typically, a general contractor creates submittal packages that list all of the individual submittals specific to a particular trade or subcontractor.
+Typically, a head contractor creates submittal packages that list all of the individual submittals specific to a particular trade or subcontractor.
 For example, one might create a submittal package to contain all of the plumbing-related submittals in a commercial building project.

-Submittal Schedule Calculations
+Submittal Program Calculations